azavea/raster-vision/docs/pipelines.rst

 .. image:: img/scene-diagram.png
     :align: center

-In our `tiny_spacenet.py <https://github.com/azavea/raster-vision/tree/0.13/rastervision_pytorch_backend/rastervision/pytorch_backend/examples/tiny_spacenet.py>`__ example, we configured the one training scene with a GeoTIFF URI and a GeoJSON URI.
+In our {{ tiny_spacenet }} example, we configured the one training scene with a GeoTIFF URI and a GeoJSON URI.

 .. code-block:: python